Synecdoche1/Void-NX/README.md

 ## Where do I find Sigpatches?

-Sigpatches are not provided by default, but you can find them on GBATemp quite easily.
+Sigpatches are not provided by default, but you can find them on GBA Temp quite easily.

 Credits
 =====